RyanCCollins/techrapport.github.io/_projects/meme-me.md

 build-info: ['Version: 2.0', 'iPhone: 4S or later', 'iPad: N/A', 'xCode: Version 7.1', 'iOS: 9.0', 'Swift: 2.0']
 ---

 This app was created as a project for the Udacity iOS Nanodegree.
 Before creating this app, I took a month-long course on UIKit Fundamentals through Udacity.
-This course firmed up my working knowledge of Apple's UIKit framework, which is used extensively for UI design, control and navigation.
+This course firmed up my working knowledge of Apple's UIKit framework, which is used extensively for UI design, control and navigation on the iOS platform.

 The app offers the following features: